-A: Most states allow individual school districts to decide if students can change the gender markers on their documents.
-A a recent national study of trans high school students (of all genders) by the National Gay and Lesbian Task Force found that less than half of students are able to get their documents changed.
+It's incredibly difficult, time consuming, and often impossible to change one's documents so that they have all female gender markers, especially as a high school student, and especially for low-income women.
+Most states allow individual school districts to decide if students can change the gender markers on their documents.
+Arecent national studyof trans high school students (of all genders) by the National Gay and Lesbian Task Force found that less than half of students are able to get their documents changed.
 Additionally, Ada Comstock Scholars, who are not traditional-aged students, have explained to us that many schools will also be unable to change gender markers on outdated or paper records.

-A: Of course the safety needs of survivors are paramount, but the short answer is no. People of all genders and people with all different kinds of bodies can do sexual violence.
-It should also be noted that there are many people in the Smith community, on the campus, and in the houses on a daily basis who are assigned male at birth, such as 5 college students, professors and other staff members, and visitors.
+A: People of all genders and people with all different kinds of bodies can do sexual violence.
+There are many people in the Smith community, on campus, in classes, and in the houses on a daily basis who are assigned male at birth, such as 5 college students, professors and other staff members, and visitors.

 "How can Smith be able to preserve its mission as a women’s college and *not*accept trans women?
 Seriously, is it even accurate to call it a women’s college when some women and kept from attending while their male counterparts are welcomed?
 Accepting *all* women is the best way to fulfill this mission.
 The reality is that many people, especially those involved in social justice, LGBTQ activism, or simply are a part of the younger generations that increasingly oppose anti-trans bias, see women’s colleges that exclude trans women as being hypocritical.
 I know some young women who choose not to apply to such colleges because they don’t want to be associated with this discrimination.
 I know others who hide the fact that their degree is from Smith because when they tell others they have been assumed to support discrimination and prejudice.
 Smith is quickly garnering a reputation as a school that actively harms women’s populations rather than a school that supports women.
 Is that a legacy you want to be remembered by?" - Tobi Hill-Meyer, trans academic, filmmaker, and activist